 ⏰ A note on time travel dramas

 K-drama loves time travel.
 But the rules vary wildly between shows — some follow strict cause-and-effect logic, others treat time more loosely for emotional effect.
 I've noted which approach each drama takes so you know what you're signing up for.
+My honest advice: don't try to solve the timeline.
+Feel it instead.

 The essential sci-fi K-dramas